SISO APP Searches in Lattices with Tanner Graphs: Finding extrinsic a posteriori probabilities post BP

-The Markov sequence of random points selected from the lattice can be thus viewed as triggered by state transitions triggered by $\bd{u}=\bd{\lambda} \in \Lambda$; although the realizations of $\bd{u}$ on the lattice grid are random, a state model arises as a result of partitioning the lattice in equivalence classes.
+The Markov sequence of random points selected from the lattice can be thus viewed as triggered by state transitions triggered by $\bd{u}{=}\bd{\lambda} {\in} \Lambda$; although the realizations of $\bd{u}$ on the lattice grid are random, a state model arises as a result of partitioning the lattice in equivalence classes.
 That is, there exist certain structural relations between certain points, which can be associated via an equivalence relation.
-The state probabilities, used in a posteriori probability calculations, are seen to be associated with the probabilities of these equivalence classes (or their labels), which can be obtained separately from belief propagation on the lattice's Tanner graph, as shown next.
+The state probabilities, used in a posteriori probability calculations, are seen to be associated with the probabilities of these equivalence classes (or their labels), which can be obtained, in turn, separately from BP on the lattice's TG, as shown next.

 In general, for a Markov process generated by triggering state transitions via some input (e.g.\ a classical convolutional code), the new state depends on the current input and several previous inputs; in the case at hand the new state depends only on the current input.
 This illustrates the degenerated nature of the Markov process at hand, seen thereby to be memoryless.